Jakubson/JPremiumCleared/README.md

 JPremium requires the following stuff to work: Java 8+, BungeeCord server, at least two Spigot servers, MySQL database and the Internet connection.

+## New JPremium?
+JPremium Cleared is not a regular update.
+It is a new JPremium version at all which was written from scratch.

 ## Features
 * JPremium logins **automatically premium players**.
 They also can disable that feature and login with a password.
 Automatic registration is dependent on your JPremium configuration.
 You can set automatic registration premium players, but then cracked players with premium nicknames cannot join to the server.
 * JPremium has fully **supported changing premium nicknames**.
 Premium players who change their nickname will not lose any data and will not be able to steal any cracked accounts.
 Please remember that feature works only when you have enabled `fixedUniqueIds` in your JPremium configuration.
 If you have not enabled that option, premium players will not be able to join the server after changing their nickname.